codemonk1307/Competitive-Comding/README.md

 # 🌟 Competitive Programming Solutions 🌟

 Welcome to my Competitive Programming Solutions repository!
-This repository contains my solutions to various problems from multiple competitive programming platforms.
+This repository contains the optimised and traditional brute-force solutions to various problems from multiple competitive programming platforms.
 Dive into the world of algorithms, data structures, and problem-solving techniques.

 ![Competitive Programming](https://c4.wallpaperflare.com/wallpaper/435/542/549/javascript-google-node-js-html-microsoft-visual-studio-hd-wallpaper-preview.jpg)

 ---

-### 🚀 Platforms Covered 🚀
+### 🚀 Competitive Coding Platforms Covered 🚀

 Tried to include problems from the various number of coding platforms: